pdfernhout/High-Performance-Organizations-Reading-List/README.md

 Most of these books, web pages, and videos are about how to design better organizations.
 Some are about how to be more effective individuals within the organizations we currently have.
 The items are divided into three broad categories -- Organization and Motivation, Health and Wellness, and Software Development Specific.

 Such resources are a bit like signposts.
 They can point you in a direction, but whether that direction makes sense for you depends on your goals and priorities.
 And whether you reach your goal given a direction of travel depends in part on how much effort you put into getting started and learning to deal with specific challenges along the way once you have decided which way to go.
 For example, reading a book about aviation written by people with years of piloting experience does not immediately make you a skilled pilot.
-But a good book on aviation might help get you learn what to do (or not do) to get started training as a pilot – or if you are a good pilot already, such a book and more practice might help make you a better pilot even more likely to successfully reach your destination.
+But a good book on aviation might help get you learn what to do (or not do) to get started training as a pilot.
+Or if you are a good pilot already, such a book and more practice might help make you a better pilot who is even more likely to successfully reach a desired destination.

 ## Organization and Motivation: